Gaurav-Gosain/gollama/README.md

 ## 🌟 Features

+- **Chat TUI with History**: Gollama now provides a chat-like TUI experience with a history of previous conversations.
+Saves previous conversations locally using a SQLite database to continue your conversations later.
 - **Interactive Interface**: Enjoy a seamless user experience with intuitive interface powered by [Bubble Tea](https://github.com/charmbracelet/bubbletea).
 - **Customizable Prompts**: Tailor your prompts to get precisely the responses